 - use government procurement to foster innovation and reduce the cost of building new homes

 Kiwibuild homes will cost up to $650,000 in Auckland.
-This is still regarded as ‘severely unaffordable’ but there are some apartments at lower prices.
+This is still regarded as ‘severely unaffordable’ by most definitions but there are some apartments at lower prices.

 KiwiBuy combines proven and innovative pathways to home ownership, including Shared Ownership and Progressive Home Ownership.Habitat for Humanity, 2019.